Filaret Denysenko: Leadership of the Ukrainian Orthodox Church – Kyiv Patriarchate

 On 20 October 2018, the UOC-KP changed the title of its head, to "His Holiness and Beatitude (name), Archbishop and Metropolitan of Kyiv – Mother of the Rus Cities and of Galicia, Patriarch of All Rus-Ukraine, Holy Archimandrite of the Holy Assumption Kyiv-Pechersk and Pochaev Lavras".
 The abridged form is "His Holiness (name), Patriarch of Kyiv and All Rus'-Ukraine" and the form for interchurch relations "Archbishop, Metropolitan of Kyiv and All Rus'-Ukraine".
 The fact the full title and the version for interchurch relations mention the titles of "archbishop" and "metropolitan" and not the title of "patriarch", but that the abridged form mentioned only the title of "patriarch" has been confusing for some.
 The Russian Orthodox Church reacted by commenting that this new title was a "farce" and that for them Filaret "was and remains a schismatic".

+Amid the 2022 Russian invasion of Ukraine, Filaret expressed in May 2022 his confidence that Ukraine would defeat Russia "because God is with Ukraine, not with Russia.
+God is with the truth, not with lies”, adding that this victory would also be a victory for Europe and all peaceful nations.
+He attacked the comments made by Patriarch Kirill of Moscow, calling him a liar, and questioned Pope Francis’s statements in which he suggested that Ukraine had provoked Russia.